Strong leaders have certain qualities that make them attractive and likewise, poor leaders also have qualities that affect the way they lead others.

 - Not having a vision for your team or business.
 Great leaders focus on what’s possible and the direction in which they are heading.
 Poor leaders get caught up in day-to-day activities, which relegates them to being a business operator or manager.
 To avoid this, we have to define a vision for where our team is heading and better align team members strengths with roles in order to reach the vision.

 - Taking credit for team success.
 Poor leaders often like to take credit when things go well and make excuses when things are not going well.
 The whole concept of a working in team means everyone contributes to and is as much a part of the success or failure of the team.
-To avoid this, we have to continually monitor progress against clearly define objectives and make adjustments as required.
+To avoid this, we have to continually monitor progress against clearly defined objectives and make adjustments as required.
 Outstanding leaders take full responsibility when goals are not achieved.

 - Not willing to deal with conflict quickly.
 Bad leaders avoid conflict because it can be uncomfortable.
 The longer conflict lingers on, the more issues they’ll cause, which can affect the dynamics within teams.
 To avoid this, we have to become better at dealing with and resolving conflicts.
 Getting additional training can be one way to learn more about dealing with conflicts.